FL0D3V/c-calc/README.md

 A simple calculator implemented in c which parses a math function and tries to execute it.

 # build
-Just run the following commands to build and test the demo.
+Just run the following commands to build and test the project.
 <br>
 ```
 make